Nashville's original social dog place to play & stay!

-We fill our large space with less than 50% of the dogs other daycares do.
-Heidi believes when you have over a “magic” number in the space, day & night care is no longer fun for the dogs or the team.
+We fill our space with less than 50% of the dogs other daycares do.
+Heidi believes when you have over a “magic” number in the space, care is no longer fun for the dogs or the team.
 We enjoy being profitable and are not interested in maximizing that profit by providing care most dogs do not enjoy.

 Many of our customers have trusted Red Rover to care for their dogs for their entire lives and onto the next generation of pups in their family.
-We have developed a loyal group of customers and generally do not accept a large number of unknown dogs.
+We have developed a loyal group of customers and generally do not accept many unknown dogs.
 Because of this, we are often able to accommodate our regular customers.